XDwan/HORSCAN/README.md

   </tr>
 </table>

 For full details of the simulation design, metrics and scripts, please refer to the separate HOREvolver / analysis repository and the method paper.

----

-## 8. Repository Structure
+### 4.3 Repository structure

 - `src/`
   - `args.rs` – CLI argument parsing